Launching a Community Oncology Center: 5 Key Considerations

 Open PDF file >

-Oncology is migrating from hospital settings to community-based centers due to rapid evolution in diagnostics and treatment for cancer care, innovation through genomics and predictive analytics, and the continuing shift toward value-based care.
+Rapid evolution in diagnostics and treatment for cancer care, innovation through genomics and predictive analytics, the continuing shift toward value-based care are hastening the migration of oncology from hospital settings to community-based centers.
 This raises the question: Is now the right time to invest in a community oncology center?

-The experiences of multiple health systems point to five key considerations in designing a strong go-to-market approach, once it is determined that the service area population will support a cancer center.
+The experiences of multiple health systems point to five key considerations in determining how to design a strong go-to-market approach once it is determined that the service area population will support a cancer center.

 A regional hospital system in northern California identified a suburban community as an attractive target market for a new community cancer center and recognized they had to rapidly establish a center before a competitor did so.
 The system elected to establish a narrowly-defined set of services (infusion, radiation therapy, support services) in a modular structure and support it with treatment planning, imaging, pathology, and surgery resources available through its other cancer centers and hospitals.